Webb Mission Timeline

 2006

-The science instrument teams for the Near-Infrared Camera (NIRCam) and the Mid-Infrared Instrument (MIRI) pass critical design reviews and initiate construction of the flight instruments.
-All Webb’s essential technologies are tested successfully under flight conditions.
+The scientific instrument teams for the Near Infrared Camera (NIRCam) and Mid-Infrared Instrument (MIRI) pass critical design reviews and begin construction of the flight instruments.
+All of Webb's essential technologies are successfully tested in flight conditions.

-NASA has the Webb mission reviewed by internal and external groups.
-The internal preliminary design review and external non-advocate review conclude that the plans and designs have reached the maturity needed for NASA to commit to phases C and D, which entail detailed design, procurement, testing, and assembly of the telescope and observatory components.
+NASA subjects the Webb mission to review by internal and external groups.
+The internal preliminary design review and external non-advocate review conclude that the plans and designs have reached the maturity needed for NASA to commit to Phases C and D, which involve detailed design, procurement, testing, and assembly of the telescope and observatory components.
 Construction begins in earnest.

 2009

-The Integrated Science Instrument Module (ISIM) structure, built to house Webb'’s four science instruments, arrives at Goddard Space Flight Center for testing.
+The Integrated Science Instrument Module (ISIM) structure, built to house Webb's four scientific instruments, arrives at Goddard Space Flight Center for testing.

 2010

-Webb passes its mission critical design review, which signifies that the integrated observatory will meet all science and engineering requirements for its mission.
+Webb passes its mission critical design review, meaning the integrated observatory will meet all scientific and engineering requirements for its mission.

 2011

-Webb’s mirrors are completed.
-They are beryllium coated in a thin layer of gold, and have passed cryogenic testing, which exposed them to the frigid temperatures they will be subjected to in space.
+Webb's mirrors are completed.
+They are coated with beryllium with a thin layer of gold and have passed cryogenic tests, which exposed them to the cold temperatures they will experience in space.

 2012